Data is one of your enterprise’s most valuable assets. And synching data between systems is a crucial step in Adobe Commerce development

 PhpStorm value for Magento community

 Working on the same technology, on the same project, on the same code – year over year – will inevitably make a developer strong, knowledgeable and something of a subject matter expert.
-However, being hyper-focused for such long stretches of time introduces a variety of risks to the developer and the project assignment, namely a potential loss of interest or worse – burnout.
+Howeverbeing hyper-focused for such extended periods introduces various risks to both the developer and the project, such as potential loss of interest or, worse, burnout.

 Multi-Source Inventory in Magento 2.3